-Figure 1-1 Scope of FS_DaCED
+Figure 1-1 Scope of TR 26.933 under the scope of the FS_DaCED study item

-This document addresses audio capturing configurations for end-user devices, which is to make the devices to have audio capturing capability in order to provide truly immersive voice and audio service.
+This document addresses audio capturing configurations for end-user devices, with the aim of equipping these devices with audio capturing capability to provide a truly immersive voice and audio service.

-This document aims to study the following aspects:
+The document aims to study the following aspects:

-1) Factors of different UE categories related to audio capture.
+1) Factors related to audio capture in different UE categories.

 2) Components used in audio capture.